(Energy Perfomance Certificate)

 The Letter A is in relation to very high energy efficiency ratings and may not cost as much to live in than other properties.
-The letter G at the other end of the scale implies the property has a low energy efficency rating and it may be worth investiagting what could be done to improve the energy rating, which in turn could save you money.(See the recommendation section of the certificate)
+The letter G at the other end of the scale implies the property has a low energy efficiency rating and it may be worth investigating what could be done to improve the energy rating, which in turn could save you money.(See the recommendation section of the certificate)

 How Long does the property inspection take?

 In most cases less than 2 hours.
 As a rough guide a standard family home will take approximately 1 Hour on site to gather the required evidence and calculations.
 The remaining information, calculations and rating allocation will be completed away from the property.